 5 Tips for Business Travellers

 If you travel for business, you know what a pain it can be.
 Airport security, jet lag, and greasy food could make just about anyone feel ill.
-While Solo Expenses makes it easy to report your business expenses on-the-go, other tiresome tasks can be mitigated with a little extra preparation.
+While ExpenseOnDemand makes it easy to report your business expenses on-the-go, other tiresome tasks can be mitigated with a little extra preparation.
 Below are five ways to make business travel a bit easier.

 1.Make a List